biasedbit/curl-ios-build-scripts/README.md

 After you've compiled the project, all you need to do is include the generated *.a files (either on `lib/`, `lib-i386/` or `lib-no-i386/`, depending on which you want to use) and the *.h files at `include/`.

-When you add the files to the Xcode project, Xcode will automatically add the *.a files to the link build stage, i.e. you just need to add the *.a and *.h files to your project and it'll all work.
+When you add the files to the Xcode project, Xcode will automatically add the library files to the link build stage, i.e. you just need to add the *.a and *.h files to your project and it'll all work.

 > **Note**
 > The directories above are relative to the directory of the build branch you chose: `without-https`, `with-https-openssl` or `with-https-gnutls`